rdebath/x509scripts/README.md

 need you to provide a website just for that item.

 Many of these options can be used when creating a CSR (or "Certificate signing request") just choose the options as normal and add `-csr` to the end.
-Note when making a CSR the script will not send them to the same output you will need to use the `-keyout=KeyFilename` option.
+Note when making a CSR the script will not send it and the private key to the same output, you will need to use the `-keyout=KeyFilename` option.
 This is so that it's much less likely to for the key to be accidentally sent over an insecure link.

 If you want to use a long term CA certificate then `-v3ca` option will give it the extensions expected for a certificate and the `-sign=ca-file.pem` will use it to sign a certificate.
 The `-csrin=file` can also be added in this case if you need to make a certificate based on a CSR rather than creating the key and certificate together.
-Beware, however, that this script can only create an empty CRL, if you ever need to create an actually useful CRL you'll have to do it separately.
+Beware, however, that this script can only create an empty CRL, if you ever need to create an actually useful CRL, that is revoke a certificate, you'll have to do it separately.

 If you're creating files for Windows you'll need the `-pfx=file.pfx` option to create a file that Windows can load the private key from.
 It's